SrVladyslav/TelegramBotPOC/README.md

  ┃ ┗ 📜__init__.py
  ┣ 📜.env
  ┣ 📜.gitignore
+ ┣ 📜audioVisualizer.ipynb                           # Contains some plots to check visually that some changes on the audio were made
  ┣ 📜dbVisualizer.ipynb                              # Contains GET SQLs with Pandas representation of the DB Tables ┣ 📜main.py
  ┣ 📜README.md